moshfeu/y2mp3/README.md

 ## Disclaimer
 📢📢
 1. The app doesn't track you down in ANY way.
 Not Google Analytics, or any other service.
 We know nothing jon snow!
-So, if you have an ideas about how to make this app even greater, we will not know unless you will tell us.
+So, if you have an idea about how to make this app even greater, we will not know unless you will tell us.
 Please fill a [Feature Request](https://github.com/moshfeu/y2mp3/issues/new?assignees=moshfeu&labels=enhancement&template=feature_request.md) or [Open a bug](https://github.com/moshfeu/y2mp3/issues/new?assignees=moshfeu&labels=bug&template=bug_report.md) and let we know what do you think.
 2. The app doesn't store ANY media files ANYWHERE except on the device who use this app.
-3. Please use this app for downloading only public resources (You should be able to download private media).
+3. Please use this app for downloading only public resources (You shouldn't be able to download private media).
+If you doesn't see all of the videos in the playlist, probably, they private (even it's yours private)

 ⚖ 🕵